-With growing concern about traditional pest control methods, many gardeners and homeowners want to turn to safer, more eco-friendly methods to keep bugs under control.
-The question is, do organic pest control methods really work?
-In many cases, organic pest control methods can be even more effective than traditional pesticides.
+With growing concern about traditional pest control methods, many gardeners and homeowners want to use safer, more eco-friendly methods to keep bugs under control.
+But do organic pest control methods really work?
+Yes, in many cases, organic pest control methods can be even more effective in your garden than traditional pesticides.

-In fact, professional pest control companies are using organic methods like extreme heat or cold to control tough insects like bed bugs.
+In fact, professional pest control companies use organic methods, such as extreme heat or cold, to control tough insects like bed bugs.
 Here are five very effective methods of organic pest control that you can use in your flower and vegetable gardens:

 1. Floating Row Covers

-What kind of cover to buy: This translucent polyester fabric comes in rolls that are 4 to 8 feet wide and can be purchased by the roll or by the yard.
+What kind of cover to buy: This translucent polyester fabric comes in rolls 4 to 8 feet wide and can be purchased by the roll or the yard.
 Get the lightweight version for summer use.
-It will keep the bugs off your plants without overheating them.
+It will act as a repellent without overheating the plants.

-The heavyweight version is great to use as a season extender in early spring and late fall because it will help to warm the soil and provide some protection from light frosts.
-The material is porous to let in water and it will let in up to 80% of the natural light, too.
+The heavyweight version is great to use as a season extender in early spring and late fall because it will help warm the soil and provide some protection from light frosts.
+The material is porous to let in water, and it will let up to 80% of natural light into your garden, too.

-Floating row covers are extremely versatile.
-You can simply drape the material over your crops, or use it with hoops or wires to protect tender or tall plants.
-It even can be wrapped around your tomato cages to protect your crop from tomato hornworms or critters in search of a snack.
+How to install floating row covers: Simply drape the material over your crops, or drape it over hoops or wires to protect tender or tall plants.
+It even can be wrapped around tomato cages to protect your crop from tomato hornworms or critters in search of a snack.

-The most important thing to remember is that the edges must be secured to keep pests from accessing your plants.
-Use boards, rocks, or landscaping staples to tightly secure the edges.
+But be aware that the edges must be secured to keep pests from reaching your plants.
+Use boards, rocks, or landscaping staples to hold down the fabric.

 2. Insecticidal Soap

 The soap must come in direct contact with the insect to do its job, so there is no residual effect with this method.
-You will need to treat your plants every five to seven days, as new hatches occur.
+You’ll need to treat your plants every five to seven days, as more insects hatch.

 3. Neem Oil Spray

 When to apply neem oil: For best results, begin applying neem oil at the first sign of adult insects.
-Continue to reapply every seven to 10 days for the entire growing season.
-Although egg-laying will be significantly reduced, you will still need to handpick adult insects and eggs regularly to keep them under control and minimize damage.
+Reapply every seven to 10 days for the entire growing season.
+Although egg-laying will be significantly reduced, you will still need to hand-pick adult insects and eggs from plants to keep them under control and minimize damage.

-It’s important to remember that neem oil is not selective, so it will affect beneficial insects, too.
-Save your honeybees by covering your plants with a row cover for at least 24 hours after neem oil has been applied.
-If possible, you should avoid spraying during peak flowering times and try not to spray the flowers.
-Spraying when bees are not as active, like early morning or late evening, is also a good idea.
+If possible, avoid spraying during peak flowering times and avoid spraying the flowers.
+Spraying when pollinators are not as active, like early morning or late evening, is also a good idea.

 How to use neem oil: Before applying neem oil spray, shake the product well.
-When mixing your neem oil concentrate, use lukewarm water to get a better mix.
+When combining neem oil concentrate, use lukewarm water to get a better mix.
 Be sure to completely wet both sides of the leaves of affected plants.
-Don’t spray on very hot days and don’t spray on plants that are stressed from lack of water.
+Don’t spray on very hot days, and don’t spray on plants that are stressed from lack of water.

-To avoid burning your plants, test it on a few leaves and wait 48 hours before applying it to the entire plant.
+To avoid burning your plants, test neem oil on a few leaves and wait 48 hours before applying it to the entire plant.